Jernail Hayes

 Jernail Hayes (born July 8, 1988) is an American sprint athlete.
 She was part of the USA team that won the silver medal at the 2012 IAAF World Indoor Championships.

+Hayes competed for the Seton Hall Pirates track and field team in the NCAA.
+She later became an assistant coach for the North Carolina Tar Heels track and field team.